top of page

 Health Benefits of Spaying and Neutering

-Spaying and neutering do more than prevent overpopulation—they improve the health and safety of both animals and communities.
+Spaying and neutering do more than just prevent overpopulation.
+They boost the health and safety of animals and communities.

-🐾 Healthier Lives – Spaying reduces the risk of mammary and uterine cancers in female Dogs and Cats, while neutering lowers the chances of testicular cancer and prostate issues in male Dogs and Cats.
+Spaying reduces the risk of mammary and uterine cancers in female dogs and cats.
+Neutering lowers the chances of testicular cancer and prostate issues in male dogs and cats.

-🐾 Disease Prevention – Sterilized Dogs and Cats are less likely to contract or spread diseases like rabies, leading to healthier street animal populations.
+Sterilized dogs and cats are less likely to contract or spread diseases like rabies.
+This leads to healthier street animal populations and reduces public health risks.

-🐾 Safer Communities – Neutered Dogs and Cats roam less, reducing the risk of fights, injuries, and aggressive behaviors driven by mating instincts.
+Neutered dogs and cats tend to roam less.
+This reduces the risk of fights, injuries, and aggressive behaviors driven by mating instincts.

-🐾 Saving Lives – One unspayed female Dog and her offspring can produce up to 67,000 puppies in just six years!
-Spaying and neutering prevent thousands from being born into suffering, keeping stray populations under control and easing the burden on overcrowded shelters.
+One unspayed female dog and her offspring can produce up to 67,000 puppies in just six years!
+Spaying and neutering prevent thousands from being born into suffering.
+This keeps stray populations under control and eases the burden on overcrowded shelters.

-A simple procedure makes a world of difference—healthier animals, safer streets, and fewer lives lost.
+A simple procedure makes a world of difference.
+Healthier animals, safer streets, and fewer lives lost are just the beginning.

 Progress Through Collaborative Efforts